 Personal Contact Information - these records come from HR and IT.
 You can add your preferred name, office number, and endowed position, if any.

-Permanent Data - this screen captures you history at the University.
+Permanent Data - this screen captures your history at the University.
 If you have a complicated history (numerous start and end dates), there may be errors in your permanent data.

-Yearly Data - this screen captures your department and current rank.
+Yearly Data - this screen captures your department and current rank for a given academic year..

-Degrees - degree information comes from Compliance Assist or from your college/school.
+Degrees - degree information comes from Compliance Assist, HR, or from your college/school.

 Workload - not all units have workload information loaded.
 Workload is provided by your college or school.

 Academic Advising - these records come from Campus Nexus.
-If your advising data are incorrect, they should be fixed in Nexus first and then contact Ellen Byron about changing it in Activity Insight.
+If your advising data are incorrect, they should be fixed in Nexus first and then contact Ellen Byron about changing the record(s) in Activity Insight.

 Scheduled Teaching - these data come from Campus Nexus.
 Note that courses offered for variable credit will appear as multiple records.